 Haha!
 It was neat to see there seemed to be just as many male hookers as female though.
-(Tell me I’m not the only one who can’t stop giggling to themselves at the mention of hookers… I am twelve.)

 The majority of the hookings displayed were done in fabric, expect this little section of yarn ones.
 That one at the top is an award winner (sure is in my books).

 “Maritime Village” by John McBride.
 71 x 17 inches.

 They sell a variety of patterns (is that what they’re called?).
 Apparently they’re good because a woman flew through the shop while I was there raving about so and so “having a new pattern out I can’t find her work anywhere!!!” before spending $300 on fabric with the kind of ease most people purchase a latte.
 In and out in 5 minutes.
 What a hero.

 Much of their wool fabric is imported from the States, and with the recent dip in our dollar that’s inflated prices.

 He told me many hookers in the area used to get their wool from Frenchie’s (a thrift shop).
 They’d buy wool clothing and tear it up.
 Now you’d be hard-pressed to find wool at thrift shops, because no ones buying wool clothes to begin with, because no one wants dry clean only garments!
 This means hookers are having to buy the fabric, and since there aren’t local mills that produce in this way anymore they’ve got to import it.
 All to say hooking is becoming a very expensive hobby, which is part of why it’s not picking up much traction with younger people.

 Gaspereau Valley Fibres